mib679mib679/Facebook-Post-Comment-Scraper/README.md

 # Facebook-Post-Comment-Scraper
 A Facebook Post and comment scraper without using API.

-#### Keyword: Web Crawler, Data Engineering, Selenium, BeautifulSoup, Web automation, HTML and CSS syntax.
+#### Keyword: Web Crawler, Data Engineering, Selenium, BeautifulSoup, Web Automation, HTML and CSS syntax.

 #### File description:
 Bardeen教學.pdf - An instruction of using Bardeen to extract ID, in Chinese.